Parenthood - The days are long but the years are short.

 We will be mindful of the fact that mistakes will happen and are a necessary part of the growth process.
 It is okay to be vulnerable and to make amends for your errors, as we are all striving to do the same.

-We will make sure your know that you will always be welcomed in this home and a part of this family regardless.
+We will make sure you know that you will always be welcomed in this home and a part of this family unconditionally.
 There is nothing that you can ever do that will keep us from loving you.

 And so it is.